-Roasting kabocha and yellow yellows together until caramelized brings out the sweetness as well as the earthiness of these vegetables before turning them into a rich vegetarian based soup.
+Roasting kabocha and yellow onions together until caramelized brings out the sweetness as well as the earthiness of these vegetables before turning them into a rich vegetarian based Roasted Kabocha Soup.

 This was my first time using a kabocha and I decided that I wanted to make it into a soup.
 I slowly roasted it with some yellow onions and olive oil until it was caramelized.
 Then I simmered the flesh as well as the onions with plain water – I find that vegetable stock changes the flavor of soups and takes away from their natural taste.
 I then pureed the mixture and served it with a piece of fried sage and a drizzle of the sage oil.
 It was rich in flavor but light in calories.
 This soup would make a perfect soup course for your Thanksgiving table.